Client: Ons' Lieve Heer Op Solder

 Deliverables: Logo, Brand Identity, Card Deck, Posters, Logo Animation, Social Creatives, Interviews

 Museum Ons’ Lieve Heer op Solder runs 'Voices of Tolerance,' a program for teens (14-18 years old).
 Voices of Tolerance encourages open student discussions on culture, religion, sexual orientation, and diversity.
-Through museum visits and workshops, students explore these topics, emphasizing talent development and collaboration on museum activities.
+Through museum visits and workshops, students explore these topics, emphasising talent development and collaboration on museum activities.

 This initiative empowered students to express themselves, leading to a social media campaign on teen loneliness, co-authored with creative agency Gowtu.